TTENSHII/XashInjector/README.md

   - Add correct labels such as `bug fix`, `enhancement`, `GUI`, `documentation`...
   - Ensure the PR passes all continuous integration checks and receives positive feedback.
   - After successful checks and approval, the changes will be merged.

+## :gem: Making mods
+While I won't provide an in-depth tutorial on mod creation, here are some essential tips for beginners:

+  - **C# .NET development:**
+Have knowledge of C# or other object-oriented programming languages.
+Install tools to compile the code into a dll Class Library (.NET Framework).

+  - **Mod Project Setup:**
+When initiating your mod project, choose "Class Library (NET Framework)."
+Make sure that the .NET Framework version is the same of the targeted game.
+You can usually find this information in the game files.

+  - **Resource Exploration:**
+Explore mod development through various resources.
+Watch videos, read articles, or participate in forums dedicated to modding.
+Enjoy the learning process and have fun experimenting with your creations!

 ##  :page_facing_up: Resources